Coatings for turbine blades

 Bibliography

-The role of thermal barrier coatings (TBC) is, as their name suggests, to provide thermal insulation of the blade.
-A coating of about 1-200 μm can reduce the temperature by up to 200 C.
+The role of thermal barrier coatings (TBC) is to provide thermal insulation of the blade.
+A coating of about 100–200 μm can reduce the metal temperature by up to 200 °C.

-The benefits of TBC in terms of engine efficiency are comparable to those brought be the replacement of directionally solidified alloys for single crystal ones (Strangman, 1985).
+The benefits of TBCs in terms of engine efficiency are comparable to those brought by the replacement of directionally solidified alloys for single crystal ones (Strangman, 1985).

 Because they allow surface temperatures higher than the melting point of the substrate, ensuring the integrity of TBCs is critical.
-Understanding the mechanisms of TBC failure is an active area of research.
 The failure is linked with large residual compression in the underlying thermally grown oxide (TGO), but details of the mechanism only begin to be understood (Evans et al., 2001).

-Zirconia (ZrO2) based ceramics satisfy both requirements, with a thermal expansion coefficient of 11-13x10-6 K-1 and a thermal conductivity of about 2.3 W/(m.K) at 1000 oC for a fully dense material, this can be further reduced by introducing porosity (Evans, 2001)
+Zirconia-based ceramics satisfy both requirements, with a thermal expansion coefficient of 11–13×10-6 K-1 and a thermal conductivity of about 2.3 W/(m·K) at 1000 °C for a fully dense material; this can be further reduced by introducing porosity (Evans, 2001).

-The very low thermal conductivity of YSZ is due to the presence of a high concentration of point defects which scatter lattice vibrations (Padture, 2002)
+The low thermal conductivity of YSZ is due to the presence of a high concentration of point defects which scatter lattice vibrations (Padture, 2002).

 Typical microstructure of APS deposited TBC Typical microstructure of EBPVD deposited TBC

 Schematic microstructure of a thermal barrier coating (TBC) obtained by air plasma spray (APS).
-The structure provides much less strain resistance than the EBPVD counterpart, but is preferred for abradable seals (DeMasi-Martin, 1994)
+The structure provides less strain resistance but is preferred for abradable seals.

 Schematic microstructure of a thermal barrier coating (TBC) obtained by electron beam physical vapour deposition (EBPVD).
-The columnar microstructure considerably enhances the strain resistance and therefore thermal cycling life.
+The columnar microstructure considerably enhances strain tolerance.

-In jet engine operating conditions, the lifetime of TBC coatings obtained by EBPVD has been reported to be between 8 and 13 times longer than equivalent system where the TBC was deposited by plasma spray (Schulz, 2003).
-However, industrial experience indicates that the superiority of EB-PVD TBCs is not maintained in the operating conditions of land-based gas turbine, in which APS tends to give the best performances (Wells, 2004).
+In jet engine operating conditions, the lifetime of TBC coatings obtained by EBPVD has been reported to be between 8 and 13 times longer than equivalent systems where the TBC was deposited by plasma spray (Schulz, 2003).
+However, industrial experience indicates that this superiority is not maintained in land-based gas turbines, in which APS tends to give the best performances (Wells, 2004).

-Coating processes can be broadly divided in methods by which atoms attach individually to the surface, or methods which apply particles.
-Physical vapour deposition (PVD) or chemical vapour deposition (CVD) are examples of the former.
-Thermal spraying methods fall in the second category.
+Coating processes can be broadly divided into methods by which atoms attach individually to the surface (such as PVD or CVD), or methods which apply molten or semi-molten particles (thermal spraying).

 Thermal spray methods